-In Playa del Carmen, you are absolutely spoiled for choice with picturesque, holiday brochure worthy beaches.
+You are absolutely spoiled for choice with picturesque, holiday brochure-worthy beaches in Playa del Carmen.

-Everyone you ask will have a different favorite and for very different reasons.
+Everyone you ask will have a different favorite beach and for very different reasons.

 If you’re sitting there with your beach towel and sunscreen at the ready, but aren’t sure which direction to head in, check out this Playa beach guide.